Baking ryebread with sour dough

 (say early evening the next day)

-The dough should now have raised in the trays and be ready for baking.
-Bake the breads at 180º C for 2.5-3 hours.
-The breads are ready once the surfaces are not moist and you can stick a knife through the breads without any dough sticking.
-You may have to remove the alu foils the last 20 minutes to achieve this.
 Loosen the hot breads from the tins by running a knife along the sides of the breads between the tins and the breads.
 Then very carefully take them out and place them on a grid iron so they can cool down and steam off.
-While they are still hot they are fragile and disintegrate easily so be careful not to break them.
-Cover them with a cotton cloth for some hours until they are cold after which time they should be ready for eating or cutting into smaller pieces.
-Put the breads in sealed plastic bags to retain their moisture.
-Optionally freeze them straight away if you don't plan on eating them within a fortnight.
+As long as the breads are steaming hot they are quite fragile and disintegrate easily so be very careful not to break them.
+Cover them with a cotton cloth for some hours until they are cold after which time they should be ready for eating.
+Put the breads in sealed plastic bags as to retain their moisture.
+Optionally you can freeze them now if you don't plan on eating them within a fortnight.

-Sour dough batch
+Sour dough

 There's a lot of experimenting in doing all this and it does take some experience to bake breads with sour dough so don't despair if your first breads don't come out as expected.